 So, in the twelfth-century Medemblik, and whole region Westfriesland for that matter, became geographically isolated.
-To the east, the river Vlie slowly and with shocks had changed into an inland sea, i.e. the Zuyder Sea.
+To the east, the River Vlie slowly and with shocks had changed into an inland sea, i.e. the Zuyder Sea.
 To the north the Creil Woods were turned into sea as well.
-To the west, the small river Rekere had widened too and separated region Westfriesland from the early-medieval shire Kinhem or Kinheim, later named Kennemerland.
+To the west, the small River Rekere had widened too, and separated Westfriesland from the early-medieval pagus ‘district’ Kinhem or Kinheim, later named Kennemerland.
 Kennemerland is the area stretching along the North Sea dunes and where the counts of West Frisia firmly were in control.
-The people of region Westfriesland were on their own from then on.
+The resulat was, that the people of region Westfriesland were on their own from then on.
 After all this violence of nature, it was time too to give dike-building and -reinforcing some serious consideration.

-But, more threats were at their doorsteps: the power-hungry West-Frisian house of the Gerulfings.
+But, more threats were at their doorsteps: the power-hungry house of the Gerulfings of West Frisia.

-After the Vikings Rorik and Godfrid, who had ruled as Frankish dukes over West Frisia over the period 841 until 885 with their power base maybe even in nearby settlement of Hallum, the present-day town of Egmond-Binnen in region Kennemerland, the Frisian nobleman Gerulf the Elder immediately stepped in.
+After the Vikings Rorik of Dorestad and Godfrid the Sea-King, who had ruled as Frankish dukes over West Frisia over the period 841 until 885 with their power base maybe even in nearby settlement of Hallum, modern Egmond-Binnen in Kennemerland, the Frisian nobleman Gerulf the Elder immediately stepped in.
 It is speculated that Count Gerulf the Elder descended from King Radbod, see earlier this post.
-Again, no scientific support for it.
+Again, no historic support for it.
 Whatever his pedigree, Gerulf and his offspring would be successful in achieving an autonomous powerful earldom.
-They are the founding fathers of the powerful county of West Frisia, later to become the county of Holland, and thus important for the creation of the Netherlands eventually.
-Or, should these credits go to the Vikings Rorik and Godfrid since these civilized gents ruled this same area as an entity first?
+They are the founding fathers of the powerful county of West Frisia, later to become the county of Holland.
+Thus important for the creation of the Netherlands, eventually.
+Or, should these credits go to the Vikings Rorik and Godfrid since these ‘civilized gents’ ruled this same area as an entity first?
 Interesting idea, Holland founded by Viking warlords.

-Whomever we should award the Founding Father Medal of the Netherlands, what is interesting is that in first instance the Gerulfings named themselves counts of West Frisia.
-Only at the turn of eleventh to the twelfth century, they re-titled themselves as count of Holdland/Holtland, later Holland.
-Thus separating themselves from greater Frisia more to the north and east, and creating a new identity.
+Whomever we should award the Founding Father Medal of Holland, what is interesting is that in first instance the Gerulfings named themselves counts of West Frisia.
+Only at the turn of eleventh to the twelfth century, they re-titled themselves as count of Holdland or Holtland, later Holland.
+With this act, separating themselves from greater Frisia more to the north and east, and creating a new identity.
 Re-branding is therefore not something invented in modern history.

-The Gerulfings were able to acquire most of what used to be Frisia west of the river Vlie (viz West Frisia).
+The dynasty of the Gerulfings were able to acquire most of what used to be West Frisia.
 From the islands Wieringen and Texel in the north, to modern province Zeeland in the south of the Netherlands.
-The count-less and lord-free region Westfriesland that had arisen from around 800, as explained before, and confusingly surrounded by the county named West Frisia, turned out to be the pièce de résistance.
+The count-less and lord-free region Westfriesland that had arisen from around 800, as explained before, turned out to be the pièce de résistance.
 A civil war within Frisia.
 According to the chronicles, an important battle between the Westfrisians and Count Dirk II took place at Rinasburg, modern town of Rijnsburg, on August 10, 975.
 Count Dirk was so relieved, he founded a chapel dedicated to Saint Lawrence.
 Later a church was built on the spot, followed by the foundation of an abbey in the twelfth century.
 Further hostilities happened in the year 993.
 This battle was won by the Westfrisians after killing the count of West Frisia, Arnulf of Ghent.
-Count Arnulf who, by the way, offered refuge to Archbishop Dunstan when he was banished from England by King Eadwig.
-A protection just as his predecessor King Aldgisl of Frisia offered to the bishop of York in the seventh century.
-Read our blog post The biography of Aldgisl, unplugged, and learn more about this early asylum case.
-But this aside.

 Back to region Westfriesland.
-In 1133 the situation ran out of control, and an open civil war started when Count Dirk IV marched across the borders of Westfriesland.
+In the year 1133 the situation ran out of control.
+An open civil war started when Count Dirk IV marched across the borders of Westfriesland.
 No Article 5 of NATO to help out the Westfrisians.
 But in the eleventh and twelfth centuries, it were also the Westfrisians who started ransacking the wider region.
 They plundered villages and towns like Alkmaar, Beverwijk, and even as south as Haarlem.
-All settlements located on the higher sandy grounds of shire Kennemerland.
+All settlements located on the higher sandy grounds of the region Kennemerland.
 It was Alkmaar that was granted city privileges in 1254.
-This probably was part of the counts’ strategy to fortify this town and to conquer region Westfriesland.
+This probably was part of the counts’ strategy to fortify this town and to conquer Westfriesland.
 In general, from the second half of the twelfth century, the counts of Holland started to invest heavily in castles, churches and in houses of stone.
-Nearly all eighty castles have disappeared today.
-When in modern history the military function of these castles was lost, the stones were in high demand for other constructions since stones and rocks are a scarcity in this region.
+Nearly all eighty castles of the county Holland have disappeared today.
+When in modern history the military function of these castles was lost, the stones were in high demand for other constructions, since stones and rocks are a scarcity in this region.

 The irony of the murder of William II is, that he granted the Frisians freedom privileges eight years before.
 It was in the year 1248 when Count William was crowned Holy Roman Emperor in the Aachen Cathedral in Germany.
 During the coronation, Frisians were gathered in the cathedral too.
-William II reconfirmed in an official charter the so-called freedom privileges that Charlemagne had given to the Frisians centuries earlier, which meant the Frisians were not subordinate to any lord other than the Emperor himself.
+William II reconfirmed in an official charter the so-called freedom privileges that Charlemagne had given to the Frisians many centuries earlier, which meant the Frisians were not subordinate to any lord other than the Emperor himself.
 Apparently, the counts of Holland since then were illiterate, because their efforts to subdue the rest of Frisia did not rest.
-Or, maybe William thought these Charlemagne privileges were only applicable for the Mid- and East-Frisians, and not for the Westfrisians.
+Or, maybe William thought these Charlemagne privileges were only applicable for Mid Frisia and East Frisia, and not for Westfriesland.
 Read also our blog post Magnus’ Choice.
 The origins of the Frisian Freedom.

-It was his son Count Floris V who was successful at the end.
-To pacify the so-called ‘beastly’ Westfrisians, he erected the infamous coercion castles, including one in Medemblik, built between 1282 and 1289.
+It was William’s son Count Floris V who was successful at the end.
+To pacify the so-called ‘beastly’ Westfrisians, he erected the infamous coercion castles between 1282 and 1289, including the one in Medemblik.
 The one that is still standing.
-The Westfrisians revolted one last time after Floris V was murdered in 1296.
+The Westfrisians revolted one last time after Floris V was murdered in the year 1296.
 Sadly, a year later the Westfrisians were defeated again.
 A definitive defeat this time.
 It was the very bloody Battle of Vroonen in the year 1297, that Count Jan, son of Floris V, was victorious.
-Archaeological research on the body remains found, indicates the Westfrisians were executed, and those who had survived the battlefield, were mutilated with swords on their legs.
-With this lost battle, the separation of the region Westfriesland from greater Frisia (today, province Friesland and region Ostfriesland) was complete: geographical, political and cultural.
+Archaeological research on the body remains found at Vroonen, indicates the Westfrisians were executed, and those who had survived the battlefield, were mutilated with swords on their legs.
+With this lost battle, the separation of Westfriesland from greater Frisia was complete.
+Geographical, political and cultural.

 But, what a slow amputation process from Frisia it had been!